2026 IMSA SportsCar Championship

+The No. 31 Cadillac Whelen is the current GTP Teams' Championship leader, with Cadillac leading the GTP Manufacturers' Championship.
+The No. 04 CrowdStrike Racing by APR currently leads the LMP2 Teams' Championship.
+The No. 1 Paul Miller Racing currently leads the GTD Pro Teams' Championship, with BMW leading the GTD Pro Manufacturers' Championship.
+The No. 27 Heart of Racing Team currently leads the GTD Teams' Championship, with Aston Martin leading the GTD Manufacturers' Championship.

 The 2026 IMSA SportsCar Championship (known for sponsorship reasons as the 2026 IMSA WeatherTech SportsCar Championship) is a motor racing championship, which will be the 56th racing season sanctioned by the International Motor Sports Association and traces its lineage back to the 1971 IMSA GT Championship.
 It will also be the thirteenth season of the IMSA SportsCar Championship since the merger between the American Le Mans Series and the Rolex Sports Car Series in 2014, and the eleventh under the sponsorship of WeatherTech.